branBeckett/data-science-projects/README.md

 [**Finding the Best Markets to Advertise In**](https://github.com/branBeckett/data-science-portfolio/blob/master/best-advertising-markets/best-advertising-markets.ipynb)

-An analysis to determine the best markets to advertise an e-learning product in.
+An analysis of survey data from new coders to determine the best markets to advertise a company's online programming courses in.

 `Python` `Pandas` `Matplotlib` `Seaborn`